archivesspace/archivesspace/README.md

 # System requirements

 * Java 1.7 or 1.8.
-* At least 1024 MB RAM allocated to the application
+* At least 1024 MB RAM allocated to the application; at least 2 GB for optimal performance.
 * A [supported browser](https://archivesspace.atlassian.net/wiki/display/ADC/Supported+Browsers)

-ArchivesSpace has been tested on Linux (Red Hat and Ubuntu), Mac OS X, and Windows (XP, Windows 7, Windows 8, Windows Server 2008 & 2012 ).
+ArchivesSpace has been tested on Ubuntu Linux, Mac OS X, and Windows.

 MySQL is not required, but is **strongly** recommended for production use.